hdShang/arxiv-daily/docs/cs-CV/2025-09-26/papers/250922228v1-urbanfeel-a-comprehensive-benchmark-for-temporal-and-perceptual-unde.md

 ---
 layout: default
-title: UrbanFeel: A Comprehensive Benchmark for Temporal and Perceptual Understanding of City Scenes through Human Perspective
+title: "UrbanFeel: A Comprehensive Benchmark for Temporal and Perceptual Understanding of City Scenes through Human Perspective"
 ---

 # UrbanFeel: A Comprehensive Benchmark for Temporal and Perceptual Understanding of City Scenes through Human Perspective